kirjavascript/TetrisGYM/README.md

 A link to the BPS can be found in the releases page.
 [TODO ADD LINK]

-## Modes
+## Trainers

-Some modes have additional configuration values; use left and right to change them.
+Some trainers have additional configuration values; use left and right to change them.

 ### Tetris

 ![Tetris](/screens/levelselect.png)

-Same gameplay as Type-A, with some improvements.
-No score cap, no rocket, no curtain, always next box, better pause, extended level select.
+Same gameplay as Type-A, with some improvements: no score cap, no rocket, no curtain, always next box, better pause, extended level select.

-There are various other small changes

 ### T-Spins